April Morning: Plot

-The novel begins in the afternoon of April 18, 1775, when Adam's father, named Moses, sends him out to draw water from the well for his mother, Sarah.
-After completing this task, he heads upstairs to talk with Granny.
-During it, they engage in a debate on religion.
-Afterwards, they head downstairs for dinner.
-Then they pray and the meal, consisting of bread pudding and donkers, begins.
-In the middle of it, Moses confronts Adam about a "spell" to be said while drawing water.
-As a result, the confrontation starts an argument, which is interrupted by Cousin Simmons arriving.
-He, chosen to draft a letter on the rights of man, comes to Moses with his draft seeking criticism.
-Another debate arises over his description of rights as "god-given."
-Moses asserts that rights come from the people backing them, not God.
+The novel begins in Lexington on the afternoon of April 18, 1775, when Moses Cooper sends Adam out to draw water from the well for his mother Sarah.
+Adam then goes upstairs to see his father's mother, Granny, who lives with them and is the only adult in the house to treat the teenage boy with kindness.
+The Cooper family members gather downstairs for supper.
+After saying a prayer, they enjoy a meal of bread pudding and "donkers".
+In the middle of supper, Moses confronts Adam about a superstitious incantation the boy had reportedly said while drawing water (Moses values reason and strongly disapproves of vestiges of superstition).
+This starts an argument between father and son, which is interrupted by the arrival of Cousin Simmons.
+He was chosen by the town to draft a statement on the rights of man—a subject on the minds of Massachusetts colonists restive under British rule.
+Simmons asks Moses to review what he has written.
+Another debate arises over the statement's characterization of rights as "God-given".
+Moses asserts that rights come from the people, not from God.

-After dinner is over and Adam finishes some evening chores, he heads over to the Simmons' house to meet with Ruth, his love interest, and go on a walk.
-Before he is able to see her, however, Aunt Simmons makes conversation with him and feeds him pie.
-Then Ruth comes downstairs, and she and Adam leave on a walk.
-During it, they talk about various things, including their futures and what they want to be in the world.
-After a kiss he walks her home and then he himself heads home.
-Upon arrival, he spots his brother, Levi, cleaning his gun.
-He does not like this but Sarah insists that he let him do it.
-Then he heads upstairs and goes to bed.
-Before falling asleep he overhears his parents talking about the committee meeting.
-Finally he falls asleep.
+After supper and evening chores, Adam leaves for the Simmons' house to meet with their daughter Ruth, his love interest.
+They take a walk and speak about various things, including their futures and what they want to be in the world.
+After a kiss, Adam returns to his house.
+He spots his younger brother, Levi, cleaning his gun.
+He does not like this but Sarah insists that Levi can do it safely.
+Adam heads upstairs and goes to bed.
+He listens to his parents talk about a committee meeting where the townspeople discussed what the British might do in the face of increasing unrest in the American colonies.

-Suddenly, Adam is awakened by Levi, who draws attention to a speedy rider that stops in the center of town.
-Now all the Coopers are awake and curious.
-People gather around the rider on the green, who informs them that the British are coming and may be marching through their town.
+Shortly after falling asleep, Adam is awakened by Levi, who draws his attention to the loud hoofbeats of a speedy horseback rider.
+The rider suddenly stops in the center of town.
+All the people of Lexington are awake and curious.
+They gather around the rider on the green.
+He informs them that a thousand-strong contingent of redcoat soldiers have landed in Boston and may soon be marching through their town.
 He then rides off.
-Because of this news, arguments stir in the crowd on whether to muster the militia.
-The people of Lexington agree to muster it.
-Adam signs up and is then tasked to take Ruth home.
-After doing so, he comes home to overhear his parents designating him a man.
-As he walks in Moses chastises him.
-He then has him load his gun and go to the muster.
+Because of this news, arguments stir in the crowd as to whether to muster the militia.
+The consensus is that a militia is needed.
+Adam signs up, but is first tasked with taking Ruth Simmons home.
+She expresses fears for his safety if a battle should erupt.
+When he reaches his house, he overhears Moses and Sarah reluctantly accept that Adam has entered manhood and must do his duty.
+Adam loads his gun, which only fires birdshot, and walks with his father to the green where the militia members, numbering less than a hundred, are assembling in the pre-dawn hours.